giogodo/MaidenLands/README.md

 ## Goals
 The goal of this project is to create an immersive medieval fantasy world with a rich story, background, history and amazing art work, landscapes and vistas where users can create their own content as well; content such as quests, stories, locations and much more.
-User created content can be sold and purchased to other users through markets and merchants in the "Maiden Lands".
+User created content can be sold and purchased to other users through markets and merchants in the "MaidenLand".

 ## Will it help in some other way as well ?
 1. Apart from a complete game, the goal of this project will be to develop an ***open source, plug and play, robust and complete game development framework for unity*** which will benefit anyone looking to develop their own game using unity as well as freelancers, small independent studios and start-ups, by providing them community driven battle tested tools.